fspacheco/playground-UlMWyvCJ/lessons/lesson4.md

 }
 ```

-In the example above, `ps` points to the 5th character of `src` and `pd` points to the 7th character of `dest`. `strcat` finds the NULL character of `dest` starting from `pd` (or the 7th character of `dest`).
+In the example above, `ps` points to the 5th character of `src` and `pd` points to the 7th character of `dest`. `strcat` finds the NULL character of `dest` starting from `pd` (i.e. the 7th character of `dest`).
 This will find the NULL character at the end of `dest` - the same NULL character will be used for any other pointers inside `dest`.
 Copying starts from the 5th character of `src`, this is what `ps` is pointing to.
 At the end a NULL character is appended.

 **Warning:** When using character pointers, care must be taken so that the source and destination aren't overlapped.